 When Alternatives Win

-• Research with citations: Perplexity Pro provides inline source citations by default — something ChatGPT still doesn’t do natively.
+- Research with citations: Perplexity Pro provides inline source citations by default — something ChatGPT still doesn’t do natively.
+For document-specific research, Google’s NotebookLM offers a free tier that grounds every answer exclusively in your uploaded sources with inline citations.

-• AI video generation: If your primary need is AI-generated video rather than text, Runway ML ($12–$95/mo) offers a credit-based creative suite with Gen-4.5, Veo 3, and Explore Mode — a fundamentally different tool than ChatGPT’s Sora integration.
+- AI video generation: If your primary need is AI-generated video rather than text, Runway ML ($12–$95/mo) offers a credit-based creative suite — a fundamentally different tool than ChatGPT’s Sora integration.

 ChatGPT Pricing – FAQs